Logitravel

 • Transport in vehicles appropriate to the size of the group.

-• Visits in a guided tour that are detailed in the program and not considered as optional.
+• Visits on regular tours that are mentioned and not listed as optional.

 • Bilingual Spanish- and English-speaking local guides.